xicelord/pngout-batch-processor-for-mangadex/README.md

 The application will create a file called `scanfile.json` and backup it every time the application
 starts or after 100 chapters were processed.
 If a scanfile is found, it will ignore the passed directory as long as there still are directories in the queue.
+If the queue is empty, the passed directory will be scanned, already processed chapter-directories will be filtered out.
 Make sure to **BACKUP EVERYTHING** ***BEFORE*** you start the process.

 ## Usage